 A few weeks back it was Halloween and as usual, I had another deadline to hit.
 This time though, my design was ahead of schedule and I made it home early to everyone’s delight.
 We trick-or-treated, played games, laughed and had a great time together.
 Not only was I a hero to my family, but that night I slept more soundly than I have in a long time.
 Being ahead of schedule helped us all, and I owe a debt of gratitude to something that I have traditionally avoided - the auto router.

 I know all the arguments against using an auto router because I’ve been using them for years.
-These days though, I’m singing a new tune.
+These days though, I’m singing a new tune about their key features.
 Auto routers have evolved and are much more useful now than they used to be.
-Instead of producing a board full of confusing and unusable routing, today’s auto routers are refined for specific needs.
+Instead of producing a circuit board full of confusing and unusable routing, today’s auto routers are refined for specific needs.
 Once you learn how to best use these routers, you will be amazed at how they can help you.
 The world of PCB design software with auto routing has changed, and you owe it to yourself to take a fresh look at it.

 Auto routing a PCB used to be a black box mystery